Jessica Weaver Nearly Reveals All As She Rolls Over In Bed In Latest Instagram Video

 Besides Jessica and the bed, not much else is on display, although, a blue wall is seen behind her and a doorway at the end of the bed showed another room beyond.
 The clip is quite racy so for those wanting view the video below please be advised that it should be considered not safe for work.

-Laying down on a white coverlet, Jessica wore a pale-colored swimsuit that left little to the imagination.
+Lying down on a white coverlet, Jessica wore a pale-colored swimsuit that left little to the imagination.
 The halterneck number only just covered her famous assets as she rolled over from her stomach to her back in the short clip.

 The top of the outfit joined the scant string bikini bottoms.
 As Jessica moved, it was revealed that the thong bikini barely covered anything and appeared to have more material in the back compared to the front.